kgj1234/SCOUT_Deprecated/README.md

 These methods are described in "Robust Population Single Neuronal Calcium Signal Extraction Using SCOUT Allows for Longitudinal Analysis of Behavior-associated Neural Ensemble Dynamics”, which is currently under review by Nature Methods.

-Demos contains demos of both modules.
+./Demos contains demos of both modules, on simulated recordings.